Top of the page

-Epilepsy is not a type of mental illness or intellectual disability.
-It generally does not affect how well you think or learn.
-You can't catch epilepsy from other people (like a cold), and they can't catch it from you.
+Seizures may look scary or strange.
+But they don't make a person crazy, violent, or dangerous.
+You can't catch epilepsy from other people (like you can catch a cold), and they can't catch it from you.

 There are different kinds of seizures.
 You may have only one type of seizure.
 Some people have more than one type.
 Depending on what kind of seizure you have: